CekanLucas/Notes/HTML.md

 </head>

-# Positioning Tips
+# ClearFix Hack
-When you use float elements (my favorite) they don't expand the div parent container.
-Enter the clearfix hack observe;
+When you use float elements (my favorite) they don't expand the div parent container

 ```css
 .clearfix::after {